Bernard Burrows: Later life

-Sir Bernard Burrows retired from the government service as the number two in the Foreign Office in 1970, but still remained active as the chairman of the Federal Trust for Education and Research, local Citizens Advice Bureau, chairman of the Horticultural Society of East Dean and delivering meals-on-wheels until he was 90.
+Burrows retired from the government service as the number two in the Foreign Office in 1970, but still remained active as the chairman of the Federal Trust for Education and Research, local Citizens Advice Bureau, chairman of the Horticultural Society of East Dean and delivering meals-on-wheels until he was 90.
 He possessed intellectual curiosity, fuelled by hostility towards the church, established religion and lecturing priests.
 This led him to pursue a humanist approach in a quest for the causes of conflict and ways to prevent it; religion, after all, had been the source of so much bloodshed throughout history.
 This also led Burrows to explore the paranormal, and apparently unexplained phenomena.
 At the time of his death, he was working on a book, Progress, in which he proposed to question conventional views and presumptions about the development of the human condition.

 In 1965, he was described in Anthony Sampson's Anatomy Of Britain as "one of the five most powerful people in Whitehall".

 Burrows published his memoirs in Diplomat in a Changing World (2001).
 He also authored The Security of Western Europe (With C Irwin 1972), Devolution or Federalism (with G Edwards 1980), The Defence of Western Europe (1982), and a history of the Gulf region, Footnotes in the Sand (1990).
 He also advised on the political scenario for General Sir John Hackett's bestseller, The Third World War (1982).
 In 2001, he published A Myth for Our Time, examining the origins of the universe from a humanist perspective.

 Sir Bernard Burrows was appointed Knight Commander of St. Michael and St. George (KCMG) in 1955 and the Grand Cross (GCMG) in 1970.

 He is survived by a daughter and a son.